May, 16-18 and 22nd, Dakota Joan Parkinson: Build, Burn Crunch

 Day-1:

 Students arrived at Oki Doki Studio at 9:30 a.m.
-Kayla will give an artist talk and presentation on train kilns.
-The group will spend the day discussing loading strategies as they load the kiln together, and set a stoking schedule for the remaining two days of the firing.
+Dakota will give an artist talk and discuss the group goals that frame the firing.
+The group will spend the day discussing glazing and loading strategies as they load the kiln together, and set a stoking schedule for the remaining two days of the firing.

 Day-2 and 3: